 Designed for graduate students who have little or no previous experience with the German language.
 A functional course concentrating solely upon preparing students to translate German language sources pertinent to their fields of study.
 Completion of the course with a grade of "Y" satisfies the graduate language translation requirement.
-Recommended for Sacred Music, Organ Performance, and Choral Conducting majors; not recommended for Voice Pedagogy and Performance or Piano Accompanying and Coaching majors.
+Recommended for Sacred Music, Organ Performance and Choral Conducting majors; not recommended for Voice Pedagogy and Performance or Piano Accompanying and Coaching majors.
+This course is offered in the spring semester only.